 He was the first of the great humanists of the Renaissance, scholar, historian, tireless researcher of ancient manuscripts and of course poet ("Canzoniere" and "Triunfi").

-Detail of the paddlewheel © French Moments
+Chimney of a former paper factory (view from the calades) © French Moments

 The castle of the bishops of Cavaillon